Tracked changes

 Pricing, feature, limit, and policy changes are interpreted for rollout, renewal, and shortlist decisions.

-Devin's pricing page now presents a broader ladder: Free with limited usage, Pro at $20/month, Max at $200/month, Teams at $80/month, and custom Enterprise pricing with SAML/OIDC SSO, centralized admin controls, VPC deployment, and teamspace isolation.
+Devin's pricing page now presents a wider ladder: Free with limited usage, Pro at $20/month, Max at $200/month, Teams at $80/month, and custom Enterprise pricing with SAML/OIDC SSO, centralized admin controls, VPC deployment, and teamspace isolation.

 Buyer impact: Devin is easier to pilot and easier to compare against coding-assistant alternatives because the entry and team collaboration steps are clearer.
 The recommendation still hinges on whether the buyer has reviewable backlog work for Devin to own, but the older $500 Team buying frame should no longer be used.